 As for charging up the batteries, most require nothing more than a standard USB port.
 Some will charge faster than others, but factor in on at least a few hours for a full refuel.

-Fitness trackers with built in GPS are a bit more expensive then the more run of the mill variety.
-This is partly because they need to have a color screen and a display big enough so that you can actually read the information.
-Maps are only useful if you can read them without a magnifying glass!
+Fitness trackers with built in GPS are a bit more expensive than the more run of the mill variety.
+Many of them have a color screen and a display big enough so that you can read the information on the go.
+Others utilize the sensor for calculations but leave the detailed presentations to smartphone apps.

 If you are, for example, an avid runner, you will want to know every detail about your training sessions.
 You’ll want to know when you moved fastest, when you struggled and what kind of terrain you had trouble with.
 When you combine GPS with a fitness tracker, all of this information is at your fingertips.
 Also, if you are worried about getting lost a GPS might come in handy.